imaonirvana/licenseValidity/README.md

 ## Bug Reports and Feature Requests

 If you encounter any bugs or have suggestions for new features, please feel free to contact me in Telegram or Teams.
-I appreciate your feedback and contributions to improve **```poChecker```**.
+I appreciate your feedback and contributions to improve **```licenseValidity```**.

 [Telegram](https://t.me/imaonirvana "Telegram") | [MS Teams](https://teams.microsoft.com/ "MS Teams") *(contact Dmytro Dudnyk)*